 Teale lives in Saanich near Rutledge Park with his partner Stephanie.
+In 2022 he was elected as a Councillor for the District of Saanich, BC, Canada.
 He works as Director of Research for OceansAsia, a marine conservation organization dedicated to protecting our oceans and combatting wildlife crime.

 To date, he has helped build over 100 of these little book boxes, and has delivered and distributed more than 75,000 books to the region's growing network of over 672 little free libraries with his bike trailer.

 Teale is an avid cyclist, and he regularly tours around Saanich, topping up little free libraries and running daily errands.
 His experience cycling the streets of the CRD has made him a passionate advocate for road safety and active transportation.

 With over 20 years of experience advocating for the environment, Teale understands that a resilient and sustainable Saanich needs to face the challenges of climate change head-on.

 Teale leads an international team of researchers with OceansAsian, and their work has been making a positive impact around the globe.

 His work on illegal fishing has helped draw attention to wildlife crime targeting lesser-known but important marine species (like krill and sea cucumbers), and his research on marine plastic pollution made global headlines in 2020.